 Biotechnology is the use of cells and molecular biology to manufacture products or solve scientific problems.
 Biotechnology is one of the fastest growing fields in today's scientific community and is used by biologists, forensics scientists, and doctors.
 Biotechnology is laboratory and math intense, and requires critical thinking.
 The Biotechnology Academy gives students a solid academic foundation and necessary laboratory skills for future scientific pursuits.
 Students use modern laboratory equipment at the Applications and Research Laboratory to perform cutting edge experiments.

-Students seeking a four-year postsecondary institution are advised to enroll in Advanced Placement Biology, Chemistry and advanced mathematics electives.
+Students seeking a four-year postsecondary institution are advised to enroll in Biology AP.